 The process of a journal club is flexible to individual needs and can include staff at departmental, phase or whole-school level.
 They can be used as a way to introduce and update knowledge or they can be integrated into a wider process of reflective enquiry.
 Brill et al. (2003) describe biology teachers’ use of journal clubs to collaboratively update their knowledge and produce activities for pupils.
 Similarly, Golde (2007) highlights the benefits of journal clubs in connecting ‘multigenerational’ practitioners as equals in a flexible process that can be either topic-focused, or used as an introduction to research of historical importance which, when used to follow-up an introduction presented via another method, can provide increased exposure to knowledge (Deenadayalan et al., 2008).

-There are limitations to how journal clubs alone will help to The processes of applying learning to new situations evidence to practice.
+There are limitations to how journal clubs alone will help to transfer evidence to practice.
 However, research indicates that journal clubs are appropriate for deeper study and consolidation of previously learnt material (Deenadayalan et al., 2008; Barak and Dori, 2009), providing an opportunity for practitioners to relate research to ‘real-life’ situations, which is more likely to lead to an increase in evidence-based practice (Swift, 2004).
 Whether a school is at the beginning of their journey with research and want a way to increase the ‘presence’ of research as they build their culture of engagement, or they already have research embedded in their everyday practice, journal clubs offer a space for collaboration and conversation at any level.

 Barak M and Dori Y J (2009) Enhancing Higher Order Thinking Skills Among Inservice Science Teachers Via Embedded Assessment.
 Journal of Science Teacher Education 20(5): 459–474.